darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > The authors claim the detection of a weak radial differential rotation.
 As shown above, the degeneracy of the oscillation spectrum must be considered before deriving any conclusion.

 As we have discussed above, we have made methodological decisions explicitly to avoid the systematic pitfalls that would be encountered when fitting mode linewidths individually when peaks overlap, as well as specifically to ensure that the statistical significance of overlapping modes is not overstated.
-The referee has not offered any explicit guidance as to what exactly about this methodology they deem to be inadequate or why (having only stated repeatedly that they find it thus), nor as to any specific and meaningful changes they wish to be made to remedy this.
+The referee has not offered any explicit guidance as to what exactly about this methodology they deem to be inadequate or why (having only stated repeatedly that they find it thus), nor as to any specific and meaningful changes they feel ought to be made to remedy this.
 If this statement is intended to improve the paper, we would appreciate if they could do so.

 We also note that we have claimed a weak detection of differential rotation, rather than detection of weak differential rotation.
 The referee's following criticism seems to address us claiming the latter despite weak evidence, while we do only the former.
 This is particularly surprising to us given that the referee appears to have read the relevant sections in great detail.